aimcosoftware/sp-api-help-for-.net/README.md

 ```
 ## 2. Get the AWS STS token from your IAM User
 ### Required to make SP API calls
-Use IAM user role credentials to get a security token
+Use IAM user role credentials to get a security token and signing credentials
 ```
 ' Get STS credentials using your IAM user credentials Sub GetSTSCredentials()